dathtd119/DocSrcub/README.md

 ## ✨ Key Features

 - **Intelligent Detection**: Automatically identifies potential sensitive information like names, emails, phone numbers, addresses, etc.
-- **Multiple File Formats**: Supports PDF, DOCX, TXT, CSV, XLSX, and more
+- **Multiple File Formats**: Supports PDF, DOCX, PPTX, XLSX, ODT, ODP, ODS, TXT, CSV, and more
 - **Customizable Redaction**: Choose what to redact and how to redact it (asterisks, blackout, or custom replacement text)
 - **Interactive Preview**: See the original and redacted versions side-by-side
 - **Easy Download**: Get your redacted document with a single click